rdbliss/trinomials/README.md

 are three cliques which achieve this, one of which is symmetric.
 The largest maximal skew clique has size 4, and five such cliques attain that value.

+## Outputs

+The script has been precomputed for `n` up to 2500 or so.
+The results are saved in tar and zip files in the `results` directory.

 ## Parallelism

 The script runs in parallel, using as many CPU's as you have locally.
 This can